The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 - Information overload at a very fast pace

-- Wrong expectations – Thinking that employees can perform on their own without giving them sufficient time to build a basic level of functional mastery.
+- Wrong expectations – Thinking that employees can perform independently without giving them sufficient time to build a basic level of functional mastery.

 - Assuming unwritten rules and policies are self-evident.

 - Delaying explanations regarding how new employees can contribute to the organization.

 One of the best things you can do for new employees is to give them work right from the beginning.

 Pair them up with an established employee who can put them to work.
 New employees need to work and want to know how they can be useful.

 Perhaps the most important thing for new employees is knowing how to fit into the group.
 Drag them to lunch with some of the group.
 You can even pay for their lunch, as some might be broken.

 Integrate your new hires into the group with talks about funny incidents, things that went wrong, how they handled problems, and how their superiors work.

 While you are not announcing it with a trumpet blast, you evaluate your new hires from the start, checking how best they can fit in and if they meet your expectations.